jimhigson/oboe.js/README.md

    // ... other modules ...
 }

+// code to use this json:
 oboe.fetch('http://mysocialsite.example.com/homepage.json')
+   // note: the bang operator refers to the root object.
    .onFind('!.*', function( moduleJson, path ){

       // This callback will be called with every direct child of the root object but not
       // the sub-objects therein.
 Because we're coming off the root, the path argument
       // is a single-element array with the module name like ['messages'] or ['photos']